-A Medicaid applicant who is a member of a recognized religious sect, adheres to the tenets or teachings of the sect, and refuses to obtain an SSN because of well-established religious objections.
+Is a member of a recognized religious sect, adheres to the tenets or teachings of the sect, and refuses to obtain an SSN because of well-established religious objections.

-Parents who are not applying for Medicaid benefits for themselves.
-Policy guidance issued by the Department of Health and Human Services (DHHS) and the United States Department of Agriculture (USDA) on September 21, 2000 stated that for Medicaid, states can ask non-applicant parents for their SSNs to verify income, but to avoid a potential violation of the Privacy Act, they must clearly indicate that the provision of this information is voluntary and that their SSNs will be used, for example, only to verify their income.
+Parents who are not applying for MA benefits for themselves.
+Policy guidance issued by the Department of Health and Human Services (DHHS) and the United States Department of Agriculture (USDA) on September 21, 2000 stated that for MA, states can ask non-applicant parents for their SSNs to verify income, but to avoid a potential violation of the Privacy Act, they must clearly indicate that the provision of this information is voluntary and that their SSNs will be used, for example, only to verify their income.
 States also should inform the non-applicant parents that the failure to provide their SSNs voluntarily will not affect the eligibility of their child, if otherwise eligible.

 The enumeration requirements of this Chapter apply to the following programs: